 • Sobornaya Street (Cathedral Street)

 Sobornaya Street is the most beautiful street of Ryazan.
 It goes from Cathedral Square to Lenin Square.
-You will see a lot of old mansions constructed in the 18-19th centuries.
+You will see a lot of old mansions constructed in the 18-19th century.
 For example, there is the Gymnasium where Alexander Solzhenitsyn worked as a teacher.

 Sobornaya Street ends at Lenin Square.
 Though Lenin is not worshipped in Russia anymore, many Russian cities and towns still have monuments to Lenin.
 After the fall of the USSR, local authorities removed the monument to Lenin from the square.
 But then they thought that Lenin Square would look strange without Lenin.
 That is why Vladimir Ilych still stands straight on a high pedestal and tries to show us the way to a happy future.